Holographic correlators from multi-mode AdS$_5$ bubbling geometries

 \begin{flushright} \end{flushright}

 \begin{adjustwidth}{9.5mm}{10.5mm} \baselineskip=14.5pt

 Supergravity calculations of holographic four-point correlation functions are a powerful tool for deriving dynamical information about the dual field theory at strong coupling.
 Recently, a number of such computations have been performed by studying light probes of smooth horizonless supergravity solutions, including certain asymptotically AdS$_5 \times$S$^5$ solutions of Lin-Lunin-Maldacena (LLM) type.
 We construct a new closed-form perturbative LLM solution involving a pair of linearized supergravitons with different mode numbers and their quadratic backreaction.
 Using this solution, we compute two infinite sequences of four-point correlators.
 Depending on the scaling of certain parameters, the background supergravity solutions are dual to states of 4D $\mathcal{N}=4$ super Yang-Mills theory that are either heavy or light, whereupon the correlators in the dual field theory are either (perturbatively) heavy-heavy-light-light or all-light.
 In the all-light regime, the correlators we compute are related by superconformal Ward identities to correlators of four single-particle chiral primary operators (CPOs).
 We confirm a set of expressions in the literature for such correlators of CPOs, that were obtained via Mellin space bootstrap and/or Witten diagram methods.
-We also obtain a novel compact expression for one of the two infinite sequences of correlators of chiral primaries.
+We also obtain a new explicit compact expression for one of the two infinite sequences of correlators of chiral primaries.
+The method we present is capable of accessing correlators with an arbitrary degree of extremality.

 \end{adjustwidth}

 \baselineskip=16pt \parskip=3pt